keycloak/keycloak-community/design/validation-spi.md

 The proposal focus around the following types:
 1. `Validator`: `Provider` interface for validation mechanics.
 1. `ValidationContext`: Holds state of a sequence of validations.
-1. `ValidationResult` Denotes the outcome of a validation.
+1. `ValidationResult`: Denotes the outcome of a validation.
+1. `ValidatorConfig`: Denotes the configuration for a Validator.
+A typed wrapper around a `Map<String,Object>`.
-1. `ValidationError` Represents an error found during validation.
+1. `ValidationError`: Represents an error found during validation.
 1. `ValidatorLookup`: Helper class to provide lookups for built-in and user provided validations.

 ### Support API